 Adele Gutman Nathan was a prolific writer, theater director, and creator of historical pageants and commemorative events.
 She wrote fourteen children’s books, in addition to newspaper and magazines articles.
 Nathan directed theater in Baltimore and New York and staged events from the 1933 and 1939 World’s Fairs to the hundredth anniversary of the Battle of Gettysburg.

 Shuly Nathan’s clear and melodious voice represents some of the best qualities of true folk singing.
-Her varied repertoire consists not just of songs which happen to be fashionable at the moment but of carefully selected outstanding songs, both old and new.
+After a meteoric rise to fame following her performance of Naomi Shemer’s “Jerusalem of Gold,” Nathan has toured worldwide, performed on Israeli television and radio, recorded albums, and partnered with Nechama Hendel.
+Her beloved varied repertoire consists of carefully selected outstanding songs, both old and new.

 When the National Council of Jewish Women was founded in 1893, it was the first national organization in history to unite Jewish women to promote the Jewish religion.
 That its commitment to preserve Jewish heritage in a quickly modernizing America would be fraught with contradictions was not readily apparent in the optimistic surroundings of the World Parliament of Religions, convened as part of the Chicago World Exposition.